husseinelkheshen/ItinGen/README.md

 extracted was populating the database.
 They also redeveloped the application to utilize PosgreSQL instead of MongoDB.
 Additionally, established the route and testing suite, wrote DB migrations, model validations, and implemented controller logic.
+Lastly, they tracked down bugs in the app and data aggregation tests.

 ### Front-end